-Cornell Cooperative Extension Wayne County supports three regional agriculture teams and provides support for the “backyard” grower through our Master Gardener Program.
-By providing local county dollars into the regional agriculture program, Wayne County farmers and agriservice have access to more than 16 specialists in specific commodity areas.
+Cornell Cooperative Extension Wayne County supports four regional agriculture teams and provides support for the “backyard” grower through our Master Gardener Program.
+By providing local county dollars into the regional agriculture program, Wayne County farmers and agriservice have access to more than 17 specialists in specific commodity areas.
 Check out the “Commercial Agriculture” page to get more information and enrollment form for the teams

-According to the 2012 US Ag Census, there are 179,109 acres in farms, (an increase from 2007) covering more than 42% of the county.
-Almost 900 farms dot the countryside growing everything from hay to wine grapes to the main crop of apples.
-There was a slight decrease in the number of farms since 2007 (873 vs 938) but still more farms since 1997 census when Wayne County had 840 farms.
-In general, over the last 25 years, the number of farms in Wayne County has remained somewhat constant.
+According to the 2017 US Ag Census, there are 159,093 acres in farms, (a decrease from 2012) covering more than 27% of the county.
+Eight hundred and twenty-none (829) farms dot the countryside growing everything from hay to wine grapes to the main crop of apples.
+There was a slight decrease in the number of farms since 2012 (829 vs 873).
+The average size farm is 192 acres, down 6% since 2012.

-Wayne County farms sell more than $205 million in agriculture products each year.
+Wayne County farms sell more than $221 million in agriculture products each year.
 The leading products are: fruit and berries, dairy products, poultry, and vegetables.
-Wayne County is the fifth largest ag producing county and the second largest crop producing county in the state, keeping this ranking for around 20 years.
+Wayne County remains the fifth largest ag producing county and the second largest crop producing county in the state, keeping this ranking for around 20 years.

-Farm acreage has increased since 1997 and 2007, where acreage was 167,190 and 168,471, respectively, so total acreage for ag production does change between census' - and does not show a continual decline.
+Farm acreage had increased between 1997 and 2007, where acreage was 167,190 and 168,471, respectively, so total acreage for ag production does change between census' - and does not show a continual decline.
 The value of agriculture products sold per farm has increased over time, and the number of farms that have increased their income has also increased.
-Even considering those who farm somewhat part-time, as they have less than $25,000 of gross income per year, total value of farm products have increased from $107 million in 1997 to over $205 million in 2012.
-There is also the trend that the numbers of farms are shifting from smaller, part time farms, to larger part time and full time farms.
-(The US Ag Census counts any “farm” as those with greater than $1,000 of gross income per year, which could mean just one steer being sold off farm!)
+Even considering those who farm somewhat part-time, as they have less than $25,000 of gross income per year, total value of farm products have increased from $205 million in 2012 to over $221 million in 2017.
+An interesting piece of trivia: 28% of the farms have sales of less than $2,500 and 28% of the farms have sales of $100,000 or more.
+The remaining 44% of farms have sales between $2,500 and $100,000 or more.

-Wayne County ranks number one in the state for apple production, and third across the nation.
-Wayne County also ranks in the top ten in NYS for vegetables, melons and potatoes (12th); all grains (11th); nursery, greenhouse, floriculture and sod (10th); hogs and pigs (3rd); Christmas trees and short rotation woody crops (2nd); and poultry and eggs (2nd).
+Wayne County ranks number one in the state for apple production (fruit, nuts and berries), and third across the nation.
+Wayne County also ranks in the top fifteen counties in NYS for vegetables, melons and potatoes (12th); all grains (11th); nursery, greenhouse, floriculture and sod (10th); hogs and pigs (3rd); Christmas trees and short rotation woody crops (2nd); and poultry and eggs (2nd).

-2016 Ag Enrollment is now available!
+2022 Ag Enrollment is now available!
 Enroll now by printing out these two pages and mailing in your form.
 More information about our regional agriculture teams is available on our Ag Specialist Page through the link above for "Commercial Agriculture".
 Sign up now to get all the specialist teams’ newsletter and educational activities announcement.
-CCE Wayne now has information for growers of all commodities with the addition of our new for 2015 – Finger Lakes Grape Program, enroll now!
+CCE Wayne now has information for growers of all commodities: dairy, livestock, field crops, vegetables, fruit and wine grapes, enroll now!